 The following discussion and analysis is intended to help the reader understand LiveWire, our financial condition and results of operations, and our present business environment.
-The following discussion and analysis should be read together with the Consolidated financial statements and related notes included elsewhere in this Form 10-K. The following discussion may contain forward-looking statements.
+The following discussion and analysis should be read together with the consolidated financial statements and related notes included elsewhere in this Form 10-K. The following discussion may contain forward-looking statements.
 Actual results could differ materially from those discussed in these forward-looking statements.
 Factors that could cause or contribute to these differences include those factors discussed below and elsewhere in this Form 10-K, particularly in "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" discussions.

-Overview and 2022 Highlights
+Overview and 2024 Highlights

-LiveWire is an industry-leading all-electric vehicle brand with a mission to pioneer the rapidly growing two-wheel electric motorcycle space.
+LiveWire is an industry-leading all-electric vehicle brand with a mission to pioneer the growing two-wheel electric motorcycle space.
 The Company operates in two segments: Electric Motorcycles and STACYC.

-LiveWire's Electric Motorcycles segment sells electric motorcycles, related parts and accessories and apparel in the United States, while the STACYC segment sells electric balance bikes, related parts and accessories and apparel in the United States and certain international markets.
+LiveWire's Electric Motorcycles segment sells electric motorcycles, related parts and accessories and apparel in the United States and certain international markets, while the STACYC segment sells electric balance bikes for kids, related parts and accessories and apparel in the United States and certain international markets.
 H-D introduced its first electric motorcycle in late 2019 as the "Harley-Davidson LiveWire."
-In 2021, building on early success and the continued growth in the global market demand for electric vehicles, H-D launched LiveWire as a standalone electric vehicle division, with the first LiveWire-branded product, the LiveWire ONE, debuting in

-July 2021, followed by a special launch edition of 100 S2 Del Mars in May 2022.
-In 2019, H-D acquired STACYC Inc. and began selling electric balance bikes.
+In 2021, building on early success and the continued growth in the global market demand for electric vehicles, H-D launched LiveWire as a standalone electric vehicle division, with the first LiveWire-branded product, the LiveWire ONE, debuting in July 2021, followed by a special launch edition of S2 Del Mar® in May 2022 with full production and sales beginning in the third quarter of 2023.
+During 2024, the Company began production and selling of additional models off the S2 platform, including MulhollandTM and AlpinistaTM.
+In 2019, H-D acquired STACYC Inc. and began selling electric balance bikes for kids.

-Electric motorcycles are sold at wholesale to a network of independent retail partners, at retail through a Company-owned dealer, and through online sales.
+Electric motorcycles are sold at wholesale to a network of Independent Retail Partners, and at retail through a Company-owned dealership and through online sales.
+Prior to November 5, 2024, the Company's products were sold at retail through select international partners primarily in Europe.
 Electric balance bikes are sold at wholesale to independent dealers and independent distributors, as well as direct to consumers online.
 LiveWire is focused on innovating and developing technology in the electric vehicle market.
 LiveWire's vision is to create the next generation of electric motorcycles with products and experiences that merge the power and technology of electric with the unique soulful connection that comes from an analog machine.
 As discussed below, on September 26, 2022 as part of the Business Combination, LiveWire, which included LiveWire branded electric motorcycles and STACYC, became a separate, publicly traded company.

-LiveWire's net loss for 2022 was \$78,938 thousand compared to \$68,292 thousand in 2021.
-LiveWire's net losses reflect the start-up nature of LiveWire's business including investments in product development as LiveWire continues to focus on technological innovation that will support future products and growth, and investments in talent and capabilities to support the new company.
-The Electric Motorcycles segment operating losses were partially offset by favorable operating income at STACYC.
+LiveWire's net loss for the year ended December 31, 2024 was \$93,925 thousand compared to \$109,550 thousand for the year ended December 31, 2023.
+LiveWire's net losses reflect the early-stage nature of LiveWire's business including investments in product development as LiveWire continues to focus on technological innovation that it expects will support future products and growth, and investments in talent and capabilities to support the new company.

-The Electric Motorcycles segment operating loss for 2022 was \$89,105 thousand, compared to an operating loss of \$70,297 thousand in 2021.
-The operating loss was driven by the cost of standing up a new organization, including growing headcount and back-office support, increased costs to advance our electric vehicle systems, and increased product development costs to deliver our S2 platform in 2023.
+The Electric Motorcycles segment operating loss for the year ended December 31, 2024 was \$105,500 thousand, compared to an operating loss of \$116,611 thousand for the year ended December 31, 2023.
 Refer to the Electric Motorcycles segment analysis below for further discussion.

-The STACYC segment operating income for 2022 was \$4,150 thousand, as compared to \$2,115 thousand in 2021.
-The improvement in operating income was driven by increased revenue and margin mix.
+The STACYC segment operating loss for the year ended December 31, 2024 was \$4,856 thousand, as compared to operating income of \$622 thousand for the year ended December 31, 2023.
 Refer to the STACYC segment analysis below for further discussion.